hlthu/pytorch-kaldi/README.md

 ## Librispeech tutorial
 The steps to run PyTorch-Kaldi on the Librispeech dataset are similar to that reported above for TIMIT.
 The following tutorial is based on the *100h sub-set*, but it can be easily extended to the full dataset (960h).

-1. Run the Kaldi recipe for librispeech (at least until # decode using the tri4b model)
+1. Run the Kaldi recipe for librispeech at least until Stage 13 (included)

-2. Compute the fmllr features by running:
+2. Compute the fmllr features by running the following script.
+But first copy exp/tri4b/trans.* files into exp/tri4b/decode_tgsmall_train_clean_100/ before running the below script with chunk=train_clean_100

 ```
 . ./cmd.sh ## You'll want to change cmd.sh to something that will work on your system.